What is a BR Tax Code?

 1. Being given a BR tax code because your employer does not have enough information to give you the correct code.

-This is typically the most common reason for people to be issued with a BR code and can be fixed by giving your new employer your last P45 or by completing a P46;
+This is typically the most common reason for people to be issued with a BR code and can be fixed by giving your new employer your last P45 or by completing an HMRC starter checklist.

 2. Going from self-employment into PAYE employment.